Are you looking for a natural counterbalance to your work?

 Or are you merely looking for a holistic training concept that includes breathing exercises, meditation, strengthening, stretching, and relaxation?

-Then take part in one of my yoga classes in the clubs of one of my partners.
+Then take part in one of my yoga classes; either in my studio, or in the clubs of one of my partners.

 Do you have a couple of friends and you would like to practice yoga together.
 Get in touch with me, and I will see how I can help you best.